 CF Containerization, initially developed and donated to the Foundation by SUSE, is designed to package Cloud Foundry BOSH releases into containers and deploy those containers into Kubernetes.
 The intent of this project is to enable operators to deploy the Cloud Foundry Application Runtime into existing Kubernetes clusters.

-CFCR, developed and donated by Google and Pivotal, is the Cloud Foundry community’s approach to deploying and managing Kubernetes clusters using the BOSH release engineering tool chain.
+CFCR, developed and donated by Google and VMware, is the Cloud Foundry community’s approach to deploying and managing Kubernetes clusters using the BOSH release engineering tool chain.
 The project makes deploying and managing containers in an enterprise environment easier and more flexible.

 In addition to CFCR, Eirini and CF Containerization, the Cloud Foundry community has actively embraced the end user desire for a more consistent operational experience between application and container platforms.
 There are now projects that focus on shared logging and metrics; unified networking via technologies like Istio; and Open Service Broker API (OSBAPI)-compliant service catalog synchronization.
 Recently, the buildpack technology originally popularized by Cloud Foundry and Heroku was accepted into the Cloud Native Computing Foundation, home of Kubernetes, as an incubating project.